9ucc1/phase-1-project/README.md

 ## STUDIO GHIBLI MOVIE FINDER

-Top text:
-Make a list of your favorite Studio Ghibli movies and keep track of the ones you want to watch next!
+Read about Studio Ghibli movies and keep track of the ones you want to watch next!

 If you've never seen any Studio Ghibli movies and don't know where to start, hit Explore All Movies.

 https://ghibliapi.herokuapp.com/films

 Basic idea:
-- Creates 2 lists of ghibli movies: TO WATCH and FAVORITES
+- Creates a list of ghibli movies to watch
 - Returns a movie from a search bar based on title, or explore all movies
-- "favorite" or "add to watch list" or "next result"
+- "add to watch list" at bottom of movie description

 Basic layout:
 - Top: search
     - 1. Explore All Movies button
         - returns all movies images, mousing over lets you see the title/year
         - clicking gives you detailed movie page like how search would return
-    - 2. Search bar + space for result to appear (prefer one at a time?)
+    - 2. Search bar + space for result to appear
         - Text: "search for movie by title"
         - Buttons: search, add to watch list, add to favorites list
         - Image: movie image, title, original title, year, description
-- Bottom: two columns
+- Bottom:
-    - 1. TO WATCH list
+    - TO WATCH list
-        - assembles movies from the first column that user hits "add to my list" on
+        - assembles movies from search/explore that user hits "add to my list" on
         - un-numbered list
         - stores movie poster + title, year
-        - button: delete, clear list, "favorite" moves movie from TO WATCH to FAVORITE
+        - button: delete, clear list
-    - 2. FAVORITE list
-        - unnumbered list
-        - assembles movies from TO WATCH list or "already watched" button
-        - delete button / clear list

 I have questions about: